-Planned DSM Expansion into Secondary Education
+Planned DSM Expansion into Secondary Education from 2026

+The DSM Secondary School program refines students’ language skills to native speaker level, by immersing them in bilingual and bicurricular learning that leaves them equally comfortable communicating in either German or English.
 By diving deeply into conceptual thinking, problem solving and current affairs in both languages, children develop the competencies they need to flourish in a complex world.

 We aim to prepare our students for their future as global citizens.
 Through continued in-depth exposure to two languages and cultural contexts, we enable our students to critically reflect on their own culture as well as develop a strong understanding of the cultures of others.
 By offering a strong educational foundation, we aim to enable our students to smoothly transition into further education in Australia, Germany or internationally.